 How are Creole Sausage Balls Different from Classic Sausage Balls?

-- Wanting to take a fresh look at this dish I came up with this Creole variation.
-To the sausage mixture, I add fresh chives, kicked-up Creole seasoning and a healthy dose of Creole mustard.
+- To transform these into a Creole version, and wanting to take a fresh look at this dish, I came up with this Creole variation.
+The sausage mixture is mixed with fresh chives, kicked-up Creole seasoning and a healthy dose of Creole mustard.

 - The mustard beautifully compliments the flavor of the pork sausage, and this Creole version has now become a family favorite.
-Put a little Mardis Gras in your appetizer menu and bake a batch today.
+Put a little taste of NOLA and Mardis Gras in your appetizer menu and bake a batch today.

 Thanks for visiting come back soon!